ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

     - For content structure, see [OPC UA data selection example](#opc-ua-data-selection-example).
     - For a table of all available parameters, see [OPC UA data selection](#opc-ua-data-selection-parameters).
 2. Save the file, for example as _DataSelection.config.json_.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute either a POST or PUT command to their appropriate endpoint:
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run either a POST or PUT command to their appropriate endpoint:

     **Note:** The following examples use OpcUa1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).